gitcnk/Logistic_Regression/Logistic_RegressionHW.md

 **Tasks**

-1. Use a **80% train / 20% test** split.
+1. Use a **70% train / 30% test** split. (rougly)
 2. Report:
    - Number of observations in train and test
    - Proportion of `highwage = 1` in train and test
 3. Comment on whether the train and test sets look similar in distribution.
+Think about why might this be an important check.

 ---